ds-turner/intervals/README.md

 ### Triming Intervals

-You can remove parts of intervals based on another set of intervals.
+You can remove parts of ints based on another set of ints.

 ``` r
 pats <- 7